 What Does a Medical Coder Do?

-Medical coders transcribe patients’ records into universal medical codes that allow them to process claims for reimbursement from providers in accordance with agreements.
+Medical coders transcribe patients’ records into universal medical codes that allow them to process claims for reimbursement from providers in accordance with policies.
 A medical coder should know a wide range of codes, including Current Procedural Terminology (CPT), the Healthcare Common Procedure Coding System (HCPCS), and the International Classification of Diseases Tenth Revision Clinical Modification (ICD-10 CM).
-They must use sound judgment to ensure the codes are assigned correctly and according to government and insurance regulations.
+They must use their own judgment and attention to detail to ensure the codes are assigned correctly according to government and insurance regulations.

-Medical coders must ensure medical records are filed and processed correctly.
-They need a keen eye for detail and good analytical skills.
-Proficiency with computers and coding software is required.
-They also need exceptional verbal and written communication skills and must be well organized.
-It is important that medical coders use discretion and maintain confidentiality as they handle sensitive patient information.
-Medical coders work at hospitals, clinics, and doctor’s offices.
-They must be self-starters and able to work independently.
+Medical coders need a keen eye for detail and good analytical skills.
+Proficiency with computers and coding software are also required.
+Furthermore, they need exceptional verbal and written communication skills and must be extremely well organized.
+It is important that medical coders use discretion and maintains confidentiality as they handle sensitive patient information.
+Medical coders work at hospitals, clinics, and doctor’s offices but can sometimes also work directly for insurance companies as well.

 Are you a job seeker?

 Medical coder salaries vary by experience, industry, organization size, and geography.
 To explore salary ranges by local market, please visit our sister site zengig.com.

 The average U.S. salary for a Medical Coder is:

 Under the direction of the Coding Manager, functions as a coder for the Health Information Management Department to collect and classify diagnostic, procedural, and patient information from physicians and medical records.
 This position has the option to work remotely.

 Education, qualifications, and standards

 - Certified Coding Specialist (CCS) with at least one year of acute care coding experience